scagiu99/The-Online-Movie-Catalog/README.md

 When paying for the order the user can decide between two methods:

-•  perpetual purchase: the acquired film will always be available among the films available for viewing by the customer;
+•  perpetual purchase: the acquired film will always be available among the films available for viewing by the customer.

 •  rental: the film paid by the customer will be available in the film visible by the customer only for 72 hours from the day of purchase; subsequently, it will remain in the list but will be marked as unavailable for viewing.